OSDKDev/lock-issues/README.md

-Automatically lock issues, most commonly used on "close" event.
+Automatically lock context issue, most commonly used on "close" event.

 To add it to your workflow: